 13. Eczema

 Eczema can cause itching and pain in one or both nipples.
-Nipples with eczema tend to look flaky, crusty and red, and discharge is possible.
+Nipples with eczema tend to look scaly, crusty and discolored.
+Discharge is also possible.

-This eczema can be treated with topical hydrocortisone, but before trying over-the-counter medications, see a doctor for a diagnosis.
+This eczema can be treated with topical corticosteroids, but before trying over-the-counter medications, see a doctor for a diagnosis.
 Other conditions, including cancer, can mimic eczema.

-Reynaud’s phenomenon is common in people who breast-feed.
-However, it is not caused by breast-feeding, and anyone can develop its symptoms.
+Raynaud’s phenomenon is common in people who breast-feed.
+However, it is not only caused by breastfeeding and anyone can develop its symptoms.

-In people with Reynaud’s phenomenon, the arteries that supply blood to the nipples spasm.
-Restricted blood flow causes numbness, burning, and pain and the skin’s color changes to white and blue.
+In people with Raynaud’s phenomenon, the arteries that supply blood to the nipple spasm.
+Restricted blood flow causes numbness, burning, and pain, and the skin’s color changes to white and blue.
 It then turns reddish when blood flow is restored.

 15. Paget’s disease

-Sore and tender nipples are also a symptom of a rare condition called Paget’s disease, which occurs with 1 to 4 percent of all breast cancers.
+Sore and tender nipples are also a symptom of a rare condition called Paget’s disease, which occurs in 1 to 4% of all breast cancers.

 Early symptoms involving the nipple include redness and crusting.
 Any of the following may also be present: